ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 enter temperature or any other key to exit:q
 ```

-Use the client tools to read your newly defined resource:
+To check for success, use the client tools to read your newly defined resource:

 ```
 ~/AwaLWM2M/build/install/bin$ ./awa-client-get /1000/0/104